 - 3 lb. corned beef brisket

-- 2 cups of beef broth
+- 1 cup beef broth

 - Place corned beef in the pressure cooker with the spices it comes with.

 - Pour the beer and the beef broth over it.
-Add more beef broth if necessary so that the meat is just about covered with broth/beer.

 - Remove corned beef and put it in a shallow cook dish.
 Pour a cup of the hot broth over it, cover it with foil, stick it in an oven to keep warm until ready to serve.
 Or just serve it straight from the Instant Pot if you’re ready to eat.

 - To cook veggies, after the beef is removed from the pot, put cabbage, carrots and potatoes in the pot and cook them on high for 2 minutes then do a quick release and serve.